emopavlov/simple.um/README.md

 ### Build and run project
 simple.um is a web project built with Spring Boot.
 To run the project you would need to have Maven and JDK 1.8 installed.
-Some resources are downloaded from remote location, therefore, internet access is required as well.
+Some resources are downloaded from remote locations, therefore, internet access is required as well.
+The web container is Tomcat 7.
+The DB is HSQLDB.
+It is created when the project is run and is filled with some data to give you a start.

 To build and run the project execute the following command from the project top folder:
 > mvn spring-boot:run